Prince George of Denmark: Early life

-George was born in Copenhagen Castle, and was the younger son of Frederick III, King of Denmark and of Norway, and Sophie Amalie of Brunswick-Lüneburg.
+George was born on 2 April 1653 at Copenhagen Castle, the younger son of Frederick III, King of Denmark and of Norway, and Sophie Amalie of Brunswick-Lüneburg.
 His mother was the sister of Ernest Augustus, Duke of Brunswick-Lüneburg, later Elector of Hanover.
 From 1661, his governor was Otto Grote, later Hanoverian minister to Denmark.
 Grote was "more courtier and statesman than educator" and when he left for the Hanoverian court in 1665, he was replaced by the more effective Christen Lodberg.
 George received military training, and undertook a Grand Tour of Europe, spending eight months in 1668–1669 in France and mid-1669 in England.
 His father died in 1670, while George was in Italy, and George's elder brother, Christian V, inherited the Danish throne.
 George returned home through Germany.
 He travelled through Germany again in 1672–1673, to visit two of his sisters, Anna Sophia and Wilhelmine Ernestine, who were married to the electoral princes of Saxony and the Palatinate.

 In 1674, George was a candidate for the Polish elective throne, for which he was backed by King Louis XIV of France.
 George's staunch Lutheranism was a barrier to election in Roman Catholic Poland, and John Sobieski was chosen instead.
 In 1677, George served with distinction with his elder brother Christian in the Scanian War against Sweden.

 As a Protestant, George was considered a suitable partner for the niece of King Charles II of England, Lady Anne.
 They were distantly related (second cousins once removed; they were both descended from King Frederick II of Denmark), and had never met.
 George was hosted by Charles II in London in 1669, but Anne was in France at the time.
 Both Denmark and Britain were Protestant, and Louis XIV was keen on an Anglo-Danish alliance to contain the power of the Dutch Republic.
 Anne's uncle Laurence Hyde, 1st Earl of Rochester, and the English Secretary of State for the Northern Department, Robert Spencer, 2nd Earl of Sunderland, negotiated a marriage treaty with the Danes in secret, to prevent the plans leaking to the Dutch.
 Anne's father, James, Duke of York, welcomed the marriage because it diminished the influence of his other son-in-law, William III of Orange, who was naturally unhappy with the match.